Pathwise Test-Time Correction for Autoregressive Long Video Generation: Test-time Optimization for Distilled Models

-Existing test-time optimization (TTO) methods improve generation quality by aligning the model distribution with a predefined reward function.
+Existing TTO methods improve generation quality by aligning the model distribution with a predefined reward function.
 Given a pre-trained generative model with output distribution $p^{\mathrm{base}}$, TTO typically defines a reward-weighted target distribution

 where $r(x)$ encodes preferences of samples $x$.
 The optimization objective can be formulated as minimizing the KL divergence between a parameterized distribution $p^\phi$ and the target distribution $p^*$,